|

 MZ Baptisms,

-Burials and Marriage records given to Mr Betterage of Calderdale Archives
+Burials and Marriage records given to Mr. Alan Betteridge of Calderdale Archives

 for safe keeping.
 These went back to the opening of the Chapel. |